Initiatives for NBFM Employees

 |NBF and NBFM prohibit discrimination or unfair treatment based on race, nationality, hometown, religion, belief, gender, age, disability, sexual orientation, gender identity, education, marriage status, employment type or any other reason not related to business roles.
 Any harassment, whether sexual, from a position of power or otherwise, is also not allowed in the workplace.|

 Discrimination and harassment (sexual, from a position of power, etc.)

 - Establishment of contact points inside and outside of the company for harassment

-- Types of harassment (from a position of power, sexual, maternity), examples of speech or actions that are harassment and how to respond (whistleblowing, prohibition of disadvantageous treatment, etc.)
+- Training on types of discrimination and harassment (from a position of power, sexual, maternity), examples of behavior that constitutes harassment, and how to respond (whistleblowing, prohibition of disadvantageous treatment, etc.)

 - Better understanding LGBT diversity and personal preference without discriminating